Tax planning and trusts are not regulated by the Financial Conduct Authority.

 - Like unit trusts they are open ended investments that can expand and contract to meet consumer demand.

-For 2018/19 the first £2,000 you receive in dividends from investments is tax free.
-Above this, basic rate taxpayers will pay 7.5% tax on dividends, higher rate taxpayers 32.5%, and additional rate taxpayers 38.1%.
+For 2019/20 the first £2,000 you receive in dividends from investments is tax free.
+Above this, dividends falling in the basic rate tax band are taxed at 7.5%, in the higher rate tax band 32.5%, and in the additional rate tax band 38.1%.

 Investment bonds are single premium life assurance policies.
 There is a high allocation to investment and relatively low life cover.
 They are pooled investments whereby relatively small amounts of individual investor’s money will be invested to create large pooled funds, maintained by a life assurance company.